ycs77/laravel-recover-session/README.md

 ## Usage

-Currently, the default value for Laravel's Cookie SameSite is set to `Lax`.
-This prevents cookies from being sent when using form post to transmit data to websites on other domains.
-As a result, after completing a payment and being redirected back to the original website, there is an issue where the user appears to be automatically logged out due to the inability to retrieve the original login cookie, this package will fix this.

-Now you need to call `RecoverSession::preserve()` to save the current session ID into cache, and put the key in your callback URL, so that the current session can be resumed after the API returns with the key:
+Now you need to call `RecoverSession::preserve()` to save the current session ID into the cache and include the key in your callback URL.
+This allows the current session to be resumed after the API returns with the key:

 ```php
 use Ycs77\LaravelRecoverSession\Facades\RecoverSession;